folio-org/okapi/doc/security.md

 Finally, the authorization module looks at the modulePermissions it received.
 For each module listed there, it creates a new JWT that contains all the same stuff as the original, plus the permissions granted for that module.
 It signs the JWT, and returns them all in the X-Okapi-Module-Tokens header to Okapi.
+If the original token contained some module permissions, the authorization module also generates a new token without those, to be used for all the modules that do not get special permissions.
+This will be more or less identical to the user's original token.

 Okapi looks if it received any module tokens, and stores these in the pipeline it is executing, so it can pass such a special token to those modules that have